-The guide includes a green, amber and red 'traffic light' system, which categorises countries based on risk alongside the restrictions required for travel to protect the public and the vaccine rollout from international COVID-19 and its variants.
+Foreign holidays are now allowed again, but destinations have been categorised by the UK Government according to a 'traffic light' system of green, amber and red, which lists countries based on risk alongside the restrictions required for travel "to protect the public and the vaccine rollout from international COVID-19 and its variants".

-The traffic light system announced today, 7 May, lists Portugal, Iceland and Gibraltar on the Travel Green List.
+The traffic light system announced by the Government on the 7th May, includes the following countries on the Travel Green List:

 Red: arrivals will be subject to restrictions currently in place for ‘red list’ countries which include a 10-day stay in a managed quarantine hotel, pre-departure testing and PCR testing on day 2 and 8.

-Arrivals travelling from ‘red list’ countries should book a quarantine package before departure, and arrivals from ‘amber’ and ‘green’ countries will be required to book test packages before travelling from one of the government’s approved list of providers.
+Arrivals travelling from ‘red list’ countries should book a quarantine package before departure, and arrivals from ‘amber’ and ‘green’ countries are required to book test packages before travelling from one of the government’s approved list of providers.

 Key factors in the assessment included: